rgambord/c99-doc/doc/sections/6/8/6/1/index.rst

 .. _9899_6.8.6.1p4:

+.. container:: snum

+   :ref:`4 <9899_6.8.6.1p4>`

-:ref:`4 <9899_6.8.6.1p4>` EXAMPLE 2 A goto statement is not allowed to jump past any declarations of objects with variably modified types.
+EXAMPLE 2 A goto statement is not allowed to jump past any declarations of objects with variably modified types.
 A jump within the scope, however, is permitted.

 ::